-The purpose of the project for DM536 is to try in practice the use of programming techniques and knowledge about the programming language Python on small but interesting examples.
+The purpose of the project for DM536 and DM550 Part 1 is to try in practice the use of programming techniques and knowledge about the programming language Python on small but interesting examples.
+There are two possible projects.
+You have to pick one of these.